-I DECLARE off at once; I will not be a fquaw; I admire their talking of the liberty of favages; in the most effential point, they are slaves: the mothers marry their children without ever consulting their inclinations, and they are obliged to submit to this foolish tyranny.
+fquaw; I admire their talking of the liberty of favages; in the most essential point, they are slaves: the mothers marry their children without ever consulting their inclinations, and they are obliged to submir to this foolish tyranny.
 Dear England! where liberty appears, not as here among these odious savages, wild and ferocious like themselves, but lovely, smiling, led by the hand of the Graces.
 There is no true freedom any where else.
 They may talk of the privilege of chusing a chief; but what is that to the dear English privilege of chusing a husband?

-I have been at an Indian wedding, and have no patience Never did I see so vile an affortment.
+I have been at an Indian wedding, and have no patience.
+Never did I fee fo vile an affortment.